Expedition & Programs

 The departure of Fleur de Passion for the Red Sea was the subject of a series of events organised in Seville

-From 2022 to 2025, the Transnational Red Sea Center will conduct a first expedition along the ca. 4'500 km coastline of the eight Red Sea countries: Djibouti, Egypt, Eritrea, Israel, Jordan, Saudi Arabia, Sudan - and Yemen when the situation in the country allows it.
-This expedition on a series of selected coral reefs in each of these countries will see the implementation at the scale of the whole Red Sea of a first generation of scientific programs (see list opposite).
+Since 2022, the Transnational Red Sea Center has started conducting scientific expeditions along the ca. 4'500 km coastline of the Red Sea.
+The aim of these expeditions on a series of selected coral reefs is to implement, step by step at the scale of the whole Red Sea, a first generation of scientific programs (see list opposite).

-These scientific programs, conducted in close collaboration with the local scientific authorities in each country, and building on the work already done, will establish a highly holistic and comprehensive Red Sea-wide coral ecosystem and biodiversity baseline, using such cutting-edge technologies, and will generate high-priority scientific deliverables.
+These programs using cutting-edge technologies, carried out in close collaboration with the local authorities and TRSC’ scientific partners on the ground, and capitalising on the work and expertise already done, intends to establish a highly holistic and comprehensive Red Sea-wide coral ecosystem and biodiversity baseline, and to generate high-priority scientific deliverables to the attention of local conservation policy makers - and more broadly the scientific community.

-All the data generated will be freely accessible, according to the principle of open science.
+All the data generated are to be freely accessible according to the principle of open science.

 https://vimeo.com/737530527